wolves/buffalo-ocean/README.md

 ## Deploying

-The initial `setup` command will do a deploy at the end, but anytime after that initial setup, you'll want to use the `buffalo heroku deploy` command to push a new version of your application, it'll even run your migrations for you as-long-as that step is provided in your projects Dockerfile.
+The initial `setup` command will do a deploy at the end, but anytime after that initial setup, you'll want to use the `buffalo ocean deploy` command to push a new version of your application, it'll even run your migrations for you as-long-as that step is provided in your projects Dockerfile.

 ```bash
 $ buffalo ocean deploy --app-name YOURAPP